-If you're a small business looking to boost your local SEO, you need to be using Google My Business (GMB).
+If you're a small business looking to boost your local SEO, you need to be using your Google Business Profile, previously known as Google My Business, or GMB.
 More than a social media profile or business directory, it's a powerful free tool that can help improve your search visibility in a range of ways.

-In this post, we'll be digging deeper into the benefits of Google My Business, and how you can use it effectively to help your business.
+In this post, we'll be digging deeper into the benefits of your Google Business Profile, and how you can use it effectively to help your business.
 We'll look at:

-- What does a Google My Business page look like?
+- What does a GBP page look like?

-- What are the benefits of Google My Business?
+- What are the benefits of a Google Business Profile?

-Google My Business is a free business listing service provided by Google.
+Your Google Business Profile was previously known as Google My Business, and is a free business listing service provided by Google.
 It's widely used by businesses and for good reason.
-While every directory listing may contribute a little to your SEO, Google My Business can have a huge impact, and even smaller businesses can gain prime real estate in the Google search results if they set their profile up correctly.
+While every directory listing may contribute a little to your SEO, your GBP can have a huge impact, and even smaller businesses can gain prime real estate in the Google search results if they set their profile up correctly.

 Sometimes, you might find that your business profile has been automatically generated and is already displayed in certain areas in the search results.
-But, by setting up a Google My Business account and claiming your page, you'll gain full access to that profile so you can populate it with more company information, respond to reviews and even create posts.
+But, by setting up an account and claiming your page, you'll gain full access to that profile so you can populate it with more company information, respond to reviews and even create posts.

-What does a Google My Business page look like?
+What does a Google Business Profile look like?

-You'll come across GMB profiles regularly on Google search.
+You'll come across GBP profiles regularly on Google search.
 They can show up on the results page in a few ways and they all look slightly different.
 The most common ones are:

 Perhaps the most well-known, this is displayed right at the top of the organic search results when performing a local search, giving your business prime real estate in the local search results.